HiSmith KlicLok Attachments for Men: What Is Actually Available

 Are all HiSmith KlicLok attachments compatible with every HiSmith machine?

 KlicLok is a standardised quick-release connector, so any attachment labelled KlicLok should physically mount to any HiSmith machine with a KlicLok output.
-That said, check your specific machine's stroke depth and power output on its product page to make sure a heavier stroker attachment won't affect performance.
+That said, check your specific machine's stroke length and power output on its product page, and check the attachment's own usage notes - some accessories carry restrictions on what can be fitted to them.

 What type of lubricant should I use with KlicLok stroker attachments?